ChrystopherDeregnaucourt/Ex_Test_Proj2/README.md

 - Review `app/core/services/olympic.service.ts` to see how data is loaded.
 - Create your TypeScript interfaces in `app/core/models/` and replace `any` types with strong typings.

-## Quality and Best Practices
-- Follow Angular naming conventions (PascalCase for components, camelCase for services, etc.).
-- Add unit tests for every new feature.
-- Keep this documentation up to date with notable changes (new scripts, dependencies, etc.).
-- Document major technical decisions in a `docs/` folder or the project wiki if needed.

-## Going Further
-- Integrate quality tools (ESLint, Prettier) to automate checks.
-- Describe upcoming features or roadmap items in a `Roadmap` section if the project continues to evolve.
-- Add screenshots or GIFs showcasing key features once they are implemented.

 Happy exploring and coding!

 ---